-My name is Wendy Williamson.
-I am a college graduate with an advanced degree, returned Peace Corps Volunteer, former karate instructor, international educator, dedicated writer, published author, life-long learner, world traveler, and loving mom.
+My name is Wendy.
+I am a college graduate, returned Peace Corps Volunteer, former karate instructor, international educator, published author, life-long learner, world traveler, and full-time mother.
 I’m not an economist or an expert stock trader.
 I didn’t go to business school, and I’ve never made a lot of money.
-I don’t know how most things work in my life (phone, television, faucet, computer, toilet, shower, refrigerator, stove, lawnmower, and so on), but I know I’d be helplessly lost without shoe laces.
-The real reason I created this blog was because I’m deeply intrigued by the spiritual nature of money.
+I don’t know how most things work in my life (phone, television, faucet, computer, toilet, shower, refrigerator, stove, lawnmower, and so on), but I know I’d be helplessly lost without them.
+The reason I created this blog was because I’m deeply intrigued by the spiritual nature of money.
 It is both good and evil, coveted and despised, and transient.
-It’s something we all want but are afraid to understand.
+It’s something we all want but don’t understand.

 Thank you for visiting this blog.
 My other writing includes Love Evil: An extraordinary journey of the heart (available in English and Italian), Study Abroad 101, two Christ-centered martial arts books (now out of print), and several articles published in The Chronicle of Higher Education.
-Currently, I’m working on a memoir about a period of my life in Tuscany that changed me forever as a woman and human being.
+Currently, I’m working on a memoir about a period of my life in Tuscany that changed me as a woman and human being.
+It’s a difficult piece, and will take a lot more time.
 I don’t post often, so if you want to receive notifications of new posts via email, please subscribe.
 I won’t share or use your email for any other purpose.
 I hope that my writing inspires you.
 God bless.